 Get your spandex and plastic Wolverine claws out..
-The ninth installment of hollywood blockbuster series and comic book films X-men, X-men: Apocalypse, is teleporting into theaters in North America May 27.
+The ninth installment of hollywood blockbuster series and comic book films X-men, X-men: Apocalypse, is teleporting into theaters in North America on May 27th.

 Whether you grew up on the comic books that came out in 1963, or the nineties installment cartoons, or anything in between, you likely had a favorite character or two.

 Now, as slightly older children, we sit in our offices awaiting the big movie night and search online for portraits of our favorite X-men characters, imagining we had their superpowers and could use them on our boss.

 In honor of X-Men: Apocalypse we ask: Which X-men manager are you or which mutant manager does your boss resemble the most?